asvny/closure-compiler-externs-generator/README.md

 ## Caveats

-The generated externs only contain symbol data, no type information.
+- The generated externs only contain symbol data, no type information.
+- Only `main` imports are supported.
+Imports like `require('foo/bar')` will have unpredictable results.

 ## Releasing